RecursiveFunctions/digital-garden/src/site/notes/AI/Fixing Daily Notes sort order with AI.md

 dg-path: AI/Fixing Daily Notes sort order with AI
 aliases:
   - Changed the sort order of my daily notes
+  - programmatically sorted and displayed from newest to oldest
 ---

 # Fixing Daily Notes Sorting